bahbka/pebble-my-data/README.md

 - 1 - White

 ### scroll
-Scroll content to offset (in percent 0..100).
+Scroll content to offset (as percentage 0..100).
 If param not defined or >100 - position will be kept.

 ### light